getCUJO/QoOID/draft-ietf-ippm-qoo.md

 The IRV incorporates packet loss by treating lost packets as infinite (or too late to be of use, i.e., not arriving within an application‑specific time threshold) latency, similar to the One-Way Loss Metric for IP Performance Metrics (IPPM) {{RFC7680}}, which defines packet loss as packets that fail to arrive within a specified time threshold.
 The "intangible mass" of the IRV represents the probability that a packet never completes within any useful time (i.e., is lost or arrives too late).

-Quality Attenuation enables composition of network segments as two distributions can be composed using convolution.
+Quality Attenuation enables spatial composition {{!RFC6049}} of network segments as two distributions can be composed using convolution.
 Measurements from different network segments can be combined to derive end-to-end quality assessments, or end-to-end measurements can be decomposed to isolate the contribution of individual segments.
 This composability enables network operators to perform fault isolation and root cause analysis by identifying which portions of a network path contribute most to performance degradation.